jakeloftis/wireguard/README.md

 After logging in to your Vultr server, run the 3 commands below by doing a copy/paste/enter sequence
 (Hint: Use right click to paste each line into PuTTY)
-Press enter through each prompt that pops up until you reach the client name Enter a client NAME you will remember
+Press enter through each prompt that pops up until you reach the client name
+Enter a client NAME you will remember
 If you encounter a popup screen about out of date daemons or restarting daemons,
-Use the arrow keys and press space bar to put a * next to each service
+Use the arrow keys to navigate up and down, then press space bar to put a * next to each service
 Press tab to switch to okay and press enter
 ```
 curl -O https://raw.githubusercontent.com/jakeloftis/wireguard/master/wireguard-install-open.sh